davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v004 runs every combination of 2 predictors on rain, using a smaller training subset
 * OpenMeteoEDA_202306_v004 explores R-squared for every combination of 2 predictors on rain, using a smaller training subset
 * OpenMeteoEDA_202306_v004 runs select combinations of 2 predictors on rain, using the full training data
+* OpenMeteoEDA_202306_v004 runs random forest model using all predictors for snowfall